ElmarGeerlings/CS50x/README.md

 # CS50x
-Harvard University’s Introduction to Computer Science
+Exercises that I did for CS50x: Harvard University’s Introduction to Computer Science.

 ## Birthdays
 A web application to keep track of friends’ birthdays.